DesignBuilderSoftware/db-eplusout-reader/README.md

 'get_results' is the main method to get results from given file.

     results = get_results(r"C:\some\path\eplusout.sql", variables=v)

+returned values is a ResultsDictionary dict like class with some handy properties to easily get numeric and variable data.

+    results.sorted_items
+    results.scalar
+    results.first_array
+    results.first_variable
+    results.variables
+    results.arrays

 When one (or multiple) 'Variable' fields would be set as None,